joe-niland/bedrock-windows/README.md

 requirements
 ------------

-Having a working git executable in your PATH is a requirement.
+  + a working git executable in your PATH

   If you don't have this, I recommend downloading [GitHub for Windows](https://windows.github.com/), and opening the "Git Shell" shortcut that it installs.

+  I didn't include a git command line installation in this script because I didn't want to the script to be opinionated about which git client to use.

 dependencies
 --------------